flacfan/JFLACTool/README.md

 The source code for each library can be found inside the lib/src folder in the code repository.

-* [JAudioTagger](https://bitbucket.org/ijabz/jaudiotagger) for reading/writing FLAC Vorbis comments and MP3 ID3 tags.
+* [JAudioTagger](https://bitbucket.org/ijabz/jaudiotagger) for reading/writing FLAC Vorbis comments, MP3 ID3 tags, and AAC (.m4a) MP4 tags.
 * [JSON-java](https://github.com/stleary/JSON-java) for parsing JSON from the iTunes Search API.
 * [JustFLAC](https://github.com/drogatkin/JustFLAC) for playing FLAC files using Java.